sarahciston/shequalifies/posts/field1-cowriting.md

 Each theorist may define their terms and draw the boundaries between them in different places, and raise different stakes on the nuanced distinctions, which I will detail further; however, a primary shared concern remains to unpack the relationships between parts of these complex systems---networked human-machine social assemblages--which their complexity obscures.
 While abstraction can be necessary to operate (hard to drive a car if thinking about all the ways it works at once), when abstraction contributes to mystification and loss of agency, encapsulation and individualism, or ***probably the third thing I'm forgetting, The extractive/capture of .... and the narrowing of possibilities as they are privatized (power consolidation), the belief that we cannot understand or alter systems (mystification), transfer agency to inanimate objects, etc. XXX COME BACK TO THIS XXX**

+**update for what I actually did, talked about code, then subjects, then...**
 First I will discuss how **XX** authors have characterized the distinct properties of code language and its entanglements with self/other/technology, describing how they may intersect or conflict.
 Then I will outline my framing of a more porous relationship of languages (both coded and natural), other technological tools, selves, and others.
 I will draw on examples from my own body of artistic research practice as well as from historical and contemporary artists to discuss what kinds of artworks, entanglements, and **somethingsXXX** this framework potentially produces for the field---in particular by revealing how obfuscated aspects of these systems work, by finding emergent possibilities in the gaps and excesses, or **other thing GS/other/corporate**.
-Throughout this discussion, I will break out/pull in code snippets and moments of writing that produce this document(?) to help point to or begin to sketch possibilities for a ***critical-creative-code writing** that both describes and enacts this framework.[^Logs]
+Throughout this discussion, **I will break out/pull in code snippets** and moments of writing that produce this document(?) to help point to or begin to sketch possibilities for a ***critical-creative-code writing** that both describes and enacts this framework.[^Logs]

 [^Logs]: Example, check the logs of this live code by visiting the link in the upper right corner of the site, then when the source code is shown, click tools at the bottom left, then Logs.
 You'll see a running thread of the server-side processes printed out as the site builds and rebuilds each time changes are made or data is updated.